homezada/slate/source/index.html.md

 # Common Parameters

 The JSON API spec provides a set of common query parameters to allow you to easily sort, filter, nest and page data.
 Examples are provided on the right.

+Additional filtering and parent/child data common parameters can be added on request as the API evolves.

 ## Sorting
 The <code>'sort='</code> parameter is used, using the full type parent.child attribute identifier.